 But Anushka Sharma is no damsel in distress.
 She breathes life in her character as Sejal who is part vulnerable, part scared, part strong, part rescued and part the rescuer…in short, little parts that make a beautiful sum of a character who is out on a journey to discover herself.

 It would be so easy to go overboard with the stereotypical Gujarat accent that she carries but she doesn’t.

 SRK recently said in an interview that a love story that works is the one where the girls’ emotions are given their due importance.
 Isn’t that true for a real life love story too?
 Men, are you listening?

 Sejal in the film becomes the driving point for Harry’s character.
 The film falters a bit right after the interval as Sejal quickly falls for the tourist guide’s charm despite her strong resolve.
 But a couple of gimmicky plot twists in the form of a striptease dancer, a comic villain and a wedding song make you forget about it as you return to the finding of the ring, which is just another metaphor for love.

 And since it’s not the ’90s, SRK also seals ‘his’ kind of love with an urgent passionate paisa-vasool kiss.

-Do you want to find out some top tips that will make you kiss like a pro?
+Related reading: 4 top tips that will make you kiss like a pro

 The songs are as melodious as any of Imtiaz Ali’s films but two of the best songs Safar and Beech Beech Mein start abruptly unlike the others that flow with the narrative and will be on the playlist for a long time.